A quantitative analysis of Galilei's observations of Jupiter satellites from the Sidereus Nuncius: Analysed data

 \section{Analysed data}

 This analysis focuses on the first observations presented in the Sidereus Nuncius without considering those performed in later years by Galileo himself.
 We do not consider here the information provided by the handwritten notes of Galilei that are carefully analysed in the literature:~\cite{GalileiOpere,GingerichVanHelden2003}.
+We anyway compared systematically the handwritten notes sketches with the diagrams in the Sidereus in Appendix \ref{appendixE}.

 The images were extracted from the Sidereus Nuncius dititally available at \cite{SN}.
 We show the collection of the sketches in chronological order with a progressive numeric labeling in Figs.~\ref{fig:0}-\ref{fig:1}.